 17. Tat.
 Thou hast driven me, O Father, into no small fury and distraction of mind, for I do not now see my self.
 18. Hermes.
 I would, O Son, that thou also wert gone out of thyself, like them that dream in their sleep.
 19. Tat.
 Then tell me this, who is the Author and Maker of Regeneration ?
 20. Hermes.
 The child of God, one Man by the Will of God.
 21. Tat.
 Now, O Father, thou hast put me to silence for ever and all my former thoughts have quite left and forsaken me, for I see the greatness, and shape of all things here below, and nothing but falsehood in them all.
 22. And since this mortal Form is daily changed, and turned by this time into increase, and diminution, as being falsehood; what therefore is true, O Trismegistus?
 23. Trismegistus.
 That, O Son, which is not troubled, nor bounded; not coloured, not figured, not changed; that which is naked, bright, comprehensible only of itself, unalterable, unbodily.
 24. Tat.
 Now I am mad, indeed, Father; for when I thought me to have been made a wise man by thee, with these thoughts thou hast quite dulled all my senses.
 25. Hermes.
 Yet is it so, as I say, O Son, He that Looketh Only upon that which is carried upward as Fire, that which is carried downward as Earth, that which is moist as Water, and that which bloweth or is subject to blast as Air; how can he sensibly understand that which is neither hard, nor moist, nor tangible, nor perspicuous, seeing it is only understood in power and operation; but I beseech and pray to the Mind which alone can understand the Generation, which is in God.

 Furthermore, every source that offers a date for this and related texts puts its composition in the first centuries of the Christian era!
-See here, an academic site with an item by a credentialed scholar:
+An academic site with an item by a credentialed scholar (now defunct) said:

 In 1460 a bookfinder brought the Medicis a manuscript from a Macedonian monastery known as the Corpus Hermeticum, written, they believed, by Hermes Trismegistus.
 We now understand the book to date from the 3rd to 6th Century AD and to incorporate an amalgam of Christian, Neo-Platonic Greek and Jewish ideas, but at the time, Renaissance scholars associated the Greek God Hermes (Roman: Mercury) with the Egyptian God Thoth, bringer of hieroglyphs and human language to the most ancient people known.